emilyvansyoc/nhp-fungi/README.md

 # nhp-fungi
 Repository for scripts related to Van Syoc et al, under review

+#"An agglomeration of Frankenscripts in pursuit of scientific novelty..."

 ## ITS amplicon data processing (`amplicon_processing`)

 The user can first install a conda environment with the necessary softwares to run this module using `setup_its_env.sh`.
 This module is designed to be fully reproducible and at least partially executable for a different project based on ITS bioinformatics for SRA accession numbers.